 Wonder Woman is the first superhero movie where a female takes the lead role.
 Gal Gadot did a wonderful job as Wonder Woman and made the movie.

-This old leadership thinking is beginning to crumble as we see great female leaders rise up and lead well.
+This old leadership thinking is beginning to crumble as we see great female leaders rise and lead well.
 There are women out there who are leading as well as men.

 If you’re a woman, go and lead well.
 You can do it!